Harshitham195/Harshitham195/README.md

 ## Let's Connect

 I’m eager to engage with like-minded professionals, recruiters, and collaborators.
-Connect with me on [https://www.linkedin.com/in/hmadihalli/] or drop me an [harshitham195@gmail.com].
+Connect with me on LinkedIn [https://www.linkedin.com/in/hmadihalli/] or drop me an Email on [harshitham195@gmail.com].
 Let’s explore how we can drive innovation and create value together.

 Thank you for visiting!
 Let’s embark on this journey of discovery and growth.